minetest-mods/smart_inventory/README.md

 # smart_inventory

 ## Overview
-Minetest inventory with focus on very much items.
+A fast Minetest inventory with focus on a great number of items and big screens.
+The special feature of this inventory is the dynamic classification filters that allow fast searching and browsing trough available items and show relevant invormations only to the user.

-The mod is organized in multiple pages, each page does have own focus.
-There is a cached classification system implented that allow fast searching and browsing trough available items.
+The mod is organized in multiple pages, each page does have own focus and follow own vision.

 ## Crafting page
 ![Screenshot](https://github.com/bell07/minetest-smart_inventory/blob/master/screenshot.png)
 The vision is to not affect the gameplay trough crafting helpers.
-The helper should display currently relevant craft recipes only.
+The dynamic search helper display currently relevant craft recipes only based on inventory content by default.
 - Contains the usual player-, and crafting inventory
 - Additional view of "craftable items" based on players inventory content
 - Dynamic grouping of craftable items for better overview